razdo227/web-dev-mcp/README.md

 - `framework_quickstart` - Generate starter commands for a framework with your preferred package manager
 - `recommend_stack` - Get a personalized stack recommendation based on project description
 - `deployment_checklist` - Get deployment steps and notes for a hosting provider
+- `design_knowledge_sources` - Review curated design references or search for color, typography, and branding resources

 ## Prerequisites